 - Projects or portions of projects not specifically addressing breast cancer

-A representative must attend or view a Komen Chicago Affiliate Grant Application Workshop.
+A representative of the applying organization must attend/view the Komen Chicago Affiliate Grant Application Workshop.
 See Supporting Documents below for a slideshow of the grant workshops that took place in October, as well as additional informational documents.

 The Foundation will accept applications from non attendees, however, limited technical assistance will be provided.

 - Application Initiation Deadline: Friday, December 7th, 2018 by 5:00 PM CST